Ikaria: Free State of Icaria (1912)

+Ikaria broke away from the Ottoman Empire in 1827, during the Greek War of Independence, but was not included in the territory of newly independent Greece, forced to accept Ottoman rule once more a few years later.

+Ikaria remained part of the Ottoman Empire until 17 July 1912, when the locals rose and expelled the Turkish garrison from the island.
 George N. Spanos (c.
-1872–1912) of Evdilos, killed in a Turkish ambush on 17 July 1912, is honoured as the hero of the Ikarian Revolution.
-His bust, depicting him defiantly, with bandoliers on his body and rifle in hand, may be seen at the memorial established in his honour at the site of his death located in the Ikarian town of Chrysostomos.
+1872–1912) of Evdilos, the sole Ikarian killed in the fighting, during a battle on 17 July 1912, is locally honoured as the hero of the uprising.
+His bust, depicting him defiantly, with bandoliers on his body and rifle in hand, may be seen at the memorial established in his honour at the site of his death, in the town of Chrysostomos.